-Twice a year, over 70,000 auto racing fans descend upon the Irish Hills area, just down the road from Jackson, for a couple of unforgettable NASCAR Cup Series experiences.
+Every year, auto racing fans descend upon the Irish Hills area, just down the road from Jackson, for an unforgettable NASCAR Cup Series experience.
 Michigan has been a hotspot for racing almost as long as the automobile has been in production, and NASCAR is no exception.
 Michigan International Speedway is widely regarded as the fastest in the country and you’ll find the true meaning of speed during your visit.

 FireKeepers Casino 400